 Presented by the Washington Library at George Washington’s Mount Vernon, this $500 prize will be awarded to outstanding projects in both the junior and senior categories that demonstrate a clear understanding of the ideas and events defined by Washington’s life, leadership, and legacy.
 In addition to outstanding historical interpretation, we award special consideration to projects that seek innovative and compelling ways to tell the story of George Washington so that his timeless and relevant life are accessible to the world.
 Sponsored by George Washington’s Mt.
 Vernon.

 National History Day Special Prizes for Maritime Projects (all categories)

 The National History Day Special Prizes for Maritime Projects is awarded to the two top entries in both junior and senior divisions, individual and group.
 First and second place prizes will be awarded.
-First place receives $150 cash scholarship (divided equally for group projects), one year membership in the National Maritime Historical Society, which includes Sea History magazine, recognition in Sea History and on www.SeaHistory.org, and a certificate of achievement.
-The mentoring teacher will receive a one year membership in NMHS and recognition in Sea History and on www.SeaHistory.org.
-Second place receives one year membership in the National Maritime Historical Society, which includes Sea History magazine, recognition in Sea History and on www.SeaHistory.org, and a certificate of achievement.
-The mentoring teacher will receive a one year membership in NMHS and recognition in Sea History and on www.SeaHistory.org.
+First place receives $100 prize (divided equally for group projects), one year membership in the National Maritime Historical Society, which includes Sea History magazine, recognition on www.SeaHistory.org, and a certificate of achievement.
+The mentoring teacher will receive a one year membership in NMHS and recognition on www.SeaHistory.org.
+Second place receives $50 prize (divided equally for group projects), a one year membership in the National Maritime Historical Society, which includes Sea History magazine, recognition on www.SeaHistory.org, and a certificate of achievement.
+The mentoring teacher will receive a one year membership in NMHS and recognition on www.SeaHistory.org.
 Sponsored by the National Maritime Historical Society.